 - International Student ID card.

-- Completed online application form and an academic advisor acknowledgement form must be submitted by Dec.
-1 for the fall or spring.
+- Completed online application form and an academic advisor acknowledgement form must be submitted by December 4 (Wednesday after Thanksgiving break) for the fall or spring.

 - Advisor's signature is required.